tobysta/Library-App/README.md

 # Library-db

 A data-driven Flask web application that connects a MySQL library database with Python and displays employee and library reports through HTML pages.
+The application also provides REST API endpoints that return the report data in JSON format.

 ## Features